inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave3.md

 1. Program cards in the desired order
       1. Cards can now be displayed through calling toggleDeck.render().
       2. You can click the cards in the order you want to program them.
-      3. Confirm the order with the key "C" or reset it with "R".
+      3. Confirm the order with the key "C" or the button on screen.

 2. Board objects work as intended
       1. Tile class added